 Struts are used to house the absorbers and springs together.
 They are usually mounted on bearings to allow them to pivot with the steering system.
 This allows them to move with the wheels and axis, allowing for a comfortable drive whether you’re using a front wheel steering system, rear-wheel or 4x4 drive.

 Like any other part of a car, struts, shock absorbers and springs all suffer from wear and tear.
 A reliable suspension system will offer improved fuel efficiency, less maintenance and well not damage your tyres.
 When it starts to falter, you start to lose these benefits.

 If you have worn out shock absorbers, your springs may still work.
-This would result in the car shaking as you drive, since the struts aren’t able to counteract the side-effect of the springs.
+This would result in the car shaking as you drive, since the struts aren’t able to counteract the side-effects of the springs.
 If this is the case, the absorbers still need replacing, as this would otherwise lead to uncomfortable cornering.

-For more information on specific problems, you might want to check the suspension toe or camber angles, as these can influence your drive and damage your tyres.
+For more information on specific problems, you might want to check the suspension toe or camber angles as these can influence your drive and damage your tyres.